 The CDC warns that pets fed raw diets can shed dangerous bacteria in their feces for days.
 This creates a public health risk, especially for young children and immunocompromised individuals.

 Some raw diet advocates claim freezing eliminates parasites.
-However, home freezers don't reach temperatures low enough to reliably kill all dangerous organisms found in fish.
+While freezing can kill some parasites, home freezers typically don't reach temperatures low enough (-4°F or lower) for sufficient duration to reliably kill all dangerous organisms found in fish, particularly the flukes responsible for SPD.

 Can Dogs Eat Flounder Fish and Other Safe Alternatives?